 Cup your hands over your face and breathe deeply for several breaths

-**Warming: Consult with your dermatologist if you’ve previously had cosmetic injectables, such as dermal fillers.
+**Warning: Consult with your dermatologist if you’ve previously had cosmetic injectables, such as dermal fillers.
 Facial exercises may cause the dermal fillers not to last as long.
 Want to meet live with Sabrina twice a week to practice these exercises and more?
-Starting May 2nd, Sabrina will offer Face Yoga sessions on Mondays and Thursdays at 6:45 pm EST. Sign up here
+Sabrina now offer Face Yoga sessions on Ola Ka Ola on Mondays and Thursdays at 6:45 pm EST. Sign up here

 Sabrina Marr - Trainer A certified RYT 500 and a passionate yoga instructor with diplomas from Zen Den Yoga School in Florida and the Yoga Foundation in India.
 Sabrina Marr grew up in the Swiss Alps and has been dedicated to a healthy lifestyle from an early age.
 As an elite athlete, competing in the Gymnastics World Championships, she focused on the physical, mental and emotional components needed to achieve the serenity to compete at the highest levels.
 Sabrina teaches a daily yoga class on Ola Ka Ola, Face Yoga exercises , and meditation sessions.